onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

-**VNF type a.k.a VNF Function Code** - Based on current  naming convention, each Virtual Network Function is assigned a 4 character string (example vfdb), these are 4 characters in the VNF instance name, followed by (4) numbers, ending in a "v", but the naming convention is evolving to include geographical location.
+**VNF type a.k.a VNF Function Code** - Based on current  naming convention, each Virtual Network Function is assigned a 4 character string (example vfdb), these are 4 characters in the VNF instance name, followed by (4) numbers, ending in a "v".
+The naming convention has evolved to include geographical location.
 VNF instance name in some cases corresponds to the stack name for the VNF when VNF instance is built based on a single module, single stack.
 Example of VNF instance name: vfdb9904v.
 All VNF performing this function, running the